HyperAdaLoRA: Accelerating LoRA Rank Allocation During Training via Hypernetworks without Sacrificing Performance: Other Training Details

 During training, we employ a linear warm-up strategy to smoothly ramp up the learning rate, thereby enhancing training stability and convergence.
 Specifically, the learning rate is linearly increased from zero to the preset maximum value over the first 500 steps, after which the main learning rate scheduler (cosine annealing) takes over.
 Model parameters are initialized with a normal distribution.
+We set the average budget per weight to three, giving a total budget equal to three times the number of weights, and use a pruning interval of 100 steps.
 To ensure a fair comparison, all these training configurations are kept consistent.